shivanshdave/2020-432/projects/project2/README.md

 - The deadline is noon on 2020-05-04, and your Main Document materials will be submitted through the `Project 2 Main Document` link via Canvas.
 - The Canvas link should appear on 2020-04-01, and you may submit your Main Document at any time before the deadline once that link is live.
-- **Working with a Partner?** If you are working with a partner, one of you should submit the materials to Canvas, and the other partner should submit a note to Canvas indicating that their partner will submit the materials on time.
+- If you are working with a partner, one of you should submit the materials to Canvas, and the other partner should submit a note to Canvas indicating that their partner will submit the materials on time.
-      - If you commit in the [Proposal Google Form](http://bit.ly/432-2020-project2-proposal-form) to working with a partner, we will generally expect you to maintain that approach through the entire Project, barring extraordinary circumstances.
-If a change is required, email Dr. Love as soon as possible.

 ## General Requirements for your R Markdown and HTML Materials

-A key deliverable for Project 2 is an R Markdown document (and HTML result) which includes the eight sections described below.
-Your R Markdown document must create an HTML result containing:
+Your R Markdown document must create an HTML result which:

-- a meaningful title (of 100 characters or less) that describes your research question,
+- includes a meaningful title (of 100 characters or less) that describes your research question,
-- attractive HTML formatting (the approaches used in any of the Project 1 templates would be fine in terms of formatting)
+- uses attractive HTML formatting (the approaches used in any of the [Project 1 templates](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project1/templates) would be good choices in terms of formatting)
-- an automated table of contents (so that `toc: TRUE` should be in your YAML materials)
+- incorporates an automated table of contents (so that `toc: TRUE` should be in your YAML materials)
+- uses automatically numbered headings for sections and subsections (so that `number_sections: true` should be in your YAML, too) Markdown file.
+Note that the eight required section headings and all of your subsection headings should be identified with hashtage on new lines in your R Markdown file, preceded and followed by blank lines.
-- should use **code-folding** in the HTML result (add code\_folding: show to your YAML)
+- uses **code-folding** in the HTML result (so that `code_folding: show` should be in your YAML, as well)
-- should use the **tidyverse** for data management, almost without exception
+- displays the use of the **tidyverse** for data management, almost without exception
-- use appropriate subsection headings (which you identify with hashtags on new lines in your R Markdown file) and with numbers     automatically applied by R to match the section numbering specified below.
-- Be sure that `number_sections: true` is in your YAML section at the top of your R Markdown file.
-      - To create a numbered section called “Data Source”, use the code `# Data Source` preceded and followed by a blank line in your R Markdown file
-      - To create a numbered subsection called “First Source”, use the code `## First Source` preceded and followed by a blank line in your R Markdown file
-      - To create an unnumbered subsection called “Packages”, you could use the code `## Packages {-}` preceded and followed by a blank line in your R Markdown file, but we think all subsections should be numbered in Project 2.
-- use `comment = NA` in the setup chunk to avoid R output being preceded by hashtags `##`
+- uses `comment = NA` in the setup chunk to avoid R output being preceded by hashtags `##`

-Run the work using **R version 3.6.2** or later, please.
+- is developed using **R version 3.6.2** or later, please.

 ## The Eight Sections of Your Main Document

 Next, I'll describe the eight sections of your main document.
+Your eight section headings should match the section numbering and labels specified below.

 ## Section 1 should be labeled Preliminaries